nickbeau/PowerShellScripting/README.md

 ## Scripts

-## Humerous Scripts
+## Humorous Scripts
-* [Get Answer from Google](scripts/googlefunction.ps1) - Add this script to your profile and you'll always be close to getting the google answer you need.
+* [Get Answer from Google](scripts/googlefunction.ps1) - Add this script to your profile and you'll always be close to getting the google answer you need. - From [StackOverflow](https://stackoverflow.com/questions/32703483/get-google-search-results-via-powershell).